codacy/chart/docs/infrastructure/microk8s-quickstart.md

 Prepare your environment to set up the microk8s cluster:

 1. A machine running Ubuntu 18.04 LTS.
-2. Establish a remote SSH session onto this machine.
+2. Establish a session (local or remote) onto this machine.

 Assuming that you are starting from a blank slate, the first step is to install microk8s.
 Otherwise, please jump on to the section [Configuring microk8s](###4.-Configuring-microk8s).